announcement

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has CHD3-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has CHD3-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has CHD3-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has CHD3-related syndrome, the sibling’s risk of having a child who has CHD3-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has CHD3-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

-As of 2019, about 35 people in the world with changes in the CHD3 gene had been described in the medical literature.
-The first case of CHD3- related syndrome was described in 2018.
+As of 2026, over 114 people with CHD3-related syndrome have been identified in a medical clinic.
+The first person was found in 2018.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

-People who have CHD3-related syndrome may look different.
-Appearance can vary and can include some but not all of these features:
+People with CHD3-related syndrome may look different.
+Appearance can vary and can include, but is not limited to, these features:

 Scientists and doctors have only just begun to study CHD3-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: